Tag: curse tablet

 Service and Support:

-Embedded as lagniappe with the flowers displayed at the end of each post, I provide links to materials–written, audio, and video.
+Embedded as lagniappe I provide links to materials–written, audio, and video.
 These reflect the tensions associated with this topic.
 Adversarial material I attempt to display.

 Music snippets I add for ambiance.